lordnic99/c-test-a-phu/README.md

 # Read data from file

-Accept reading from this format only
+Accept reading from this format only, read sample on data_test.txt
 ```
 fullname:salary
 ```
-Read sample on data_test.txt\
 Run with file name argument
 ```
 ./test ${FILE_NAME}